-Study characteristics are summarised in table 1 with notes on year of publication, number of cases reported, and interventions addressed.
-All studies were case reports or case series with the years of publication ranging from 2009 to 2019.
-All studies discussed antibiotic treatment.
-No studies discussed experimental treatments other than antibiotics.
+Study characteristics are summarized in Table 1, with notes on the year of publication, number of cases reported, and interventions addressed.
+All studies were case reports or case series, with the publication years ranging from 2009 to 2019.
+All the studies discussed antibiotic treatment.
+No previous studies have discussed experimental treatments other than antibiotics.